-The Board is supported by two (2) qualified and experienced Company Secretaries, who are qualified to act as Company Secretaries under Section 235(2) of the Companies Act 2016 ("CA 2016") and are also registered holders of the Practicing Certificate issued by the Companies Commission of Malaysia.
+The Board is supported by two (2) Company Secretaries who are experienced and qualified to act as Company Secretaries under Section 235(2) of the Companies Act 2016 ("CA 2016") and are registered holders of the Practicing Certificate issued by the Companies Commission of Malaysia.
+The new joint Secretary was appointed on 3 May 2023 for better management of the Company's secretarial and administrative duties.